 High Intensity Laser is typically used in two modes – pulsed and continuous.
 Each mode affects the tissue differently and triggers different medical effects.
 Overall medical effects are biostimulation, pain relief, anti-inflammatory effect, superficial thermic effect and muscle relaxation.

-Based on the gate control mechanism of pain, mechanical stimulation of free nerve endings leads to their inhibition and hence pain relief.
+Based on the gate control mechanism of pain, mechanical stimulation of free nerve endings leads to their inhibition and hence analgesic treatment

-High Intensity Laser therapy actually heals the tissue while providing a powerful and non-addictive form of pain management.
+High Intensity Laser therapy actually heals the tissue while providing a powerful and non-addictive form of pain relief.